 Your child is going home with a nasogastric (NG) feeding tube in place.
-This is a soft thin tube inserted through your child’s nose down into the stomach.
-It delivers liquid food directly to the stomach.
-You were shown how to place the tube before your child was discharged from the hospital.
-This sheet can help you remember those steps when you and your child are at home.
-Arrangements may also be made for a home health nurse to help you.
+This is a soft thin tube put through your child’s nose and down into the stomach.
+It sends liquid food directly to the stomach.
+You were shown how to do this before your child was discharged from the hospital.
+This sheet will help you remember those steps at home.
+If you need more help, talk with the hospital about how to arrange a home health nurse to help you.

 Home health nurse phone number: _____________________________________

-Your child’s NG tube needs to be replaced every 14 days.
-(If your child pulls the tube out before then, you’ll need to reinsert it.
-It’s OK to use the same tube in this case.
-Before you reinsert it, wash the tube with soap and water.)
+If your child pulls the tube out before then, you’ll need to reinsert it.
+It’s OK to use the same tube if that happens.
+Just wash the tube with soap and water before you reinsert it.
 Change nostrils each time you need to insert the tube.

 Dark-colored marker pen